raraz15/Discogs-VINet/README.md

 ## MIREX Submission

-If you want to use the MIREX submission format, you can use `mirex.py` as the following.
+If you want to follow the MIREX submission format, you can use `mirex.py` as the following.

 ```text
 (discogs-vinet2) [raraz@node027 Discogs-VINet]$ python mirex.py -h